adetanchelsea/python_env_setup/README.md

 - Upgrades pip to the latest version

-- Installs essential Python packages (NumPy, Pandas, Matplotlib)
+- Installs essential Python packages (NumPy, Pandas, Matplotlib) from requirements.txt.

 - Generates a .gitignore file with standard Python ignore rules